wordium/i290P1/README.md

 Project description: Taking the idea of a YouTube playlist as a video equivalent of a Memex trail, we take a username, display the top 5 playlists from that user (if he/she has any), and allow the viewer to browse and watch videos of that playlist.

 Team members and roles:
- - Tom Quast: API support, scripting for video viewing
+ - Tom Quast: API support, JS for video viewing and general functionality
- - Sandra Helsley: HTML base structure, CSS styles, scripting for finding users
+ - Sandra Helsley: HTML base structure, CSS styles, JS functionality
  - Sydney Friedman: HTML/CSS styling, general scripting

 Technologies used: JavaScript/jQuery, HTML, YouTube API